Pro Tips for Boston Marathon Spectators

 Before you dismiss the red plastic cup as a vestige of college parties past, consider this: It’s the ultimate tool for assembling carefully calibrated cocktails.
 Here are three creative quaffs.

-The Hub is a sneaker capital of sorts—New Balance, Reebok, Vibram, Converse, Puma, and Saucony all have area ties—and this year, two of those companies are showing their Boston pride with trainers designed for the marathon.
+The Hub is a sneaker capital of sorts—New Balance, Reebok, Vibram, Converse, Puma, and Saucony all have area ties—and in 2014, two of those companies are showing their Boston pride with trainers designed for the marathon.

 There were 790 port-a-potties at the starting line in 2013, plus more fun stats to impress your friends.